 - Build DNS response from DNS query with indicated IP address (e. g. common EAS).
 The EASDF is expected to handle the response it has built the same way as a response it has received from a remote DNS server.

 - Buffer the DNS message(s).

 - Send the buffered DNS Response(s) message to UE.

 - Discard cached DNS Response message(s).

+- Construct and send DNS Query message(s).